jecki/DHParser/README.md

 DHParser is a parser development-framwork that has been developed with three main purposes in mind:

-1. Developing parsers for domain specific languages and notations, either existing notations, like, LaTeX, or newly created DSLs, like the [Medieval-Latin-Dictionary-DSL](https://gitlab.lrz.de/badw-it/mlw-dsl-oeffentlich).
+1. Developing *parsers for domain specific languages* and notations, either existing notations, like, LaTeX, or newly created DSLs, like the [Medieval-Latin-Dictionary-DSL](https://gitlab.lrz.de/badw-it/mlw-dsl-oeffentlich).
    Typically, these languages are strict formal languages the grammar of which can be described with context-free grammars.
 (In cases where this does not hold like TeX, it is often still possible to describe a reasonably large subset of the formal language with a context free grammar.)

-2. Developing parsers for semi-structured or informally structured text-data.
+2. Developing *parsers for semi-structured or informally structured text-data*.
    This kind of data is typically what you get when retro-digitizing textual data like printed bibliographies, or reference works or dictionaries.
 Often such works can be captured with a formal